maxbeyer1/Fake_GPS/README.md

    ```
    Enter the origin address: CN Tower, Toronto, Ontario
    Enter the destination address: CF Toronto Eaton Centre
-   Enter the number of hours to pause at the destination: 1
+   Enter the number of minutes to pause at the destination: 60
    ```

-2. The script generates `route.gpx` at your specified path
+2. The script generates `route.gpx` in the same directory.

 3. In Xcode, with your app running on the device: